tamir-dingjan/backmapping-pipeline/README.md

 ## Common issues and how to fix them
 - The all-atom structures of lipids in mol2 format should have reasonable geometry, because the way bond valences are inferred by RDKit does involve the molecular conformation.
 If using the Schrodinger Suite to prepare these input structures, a quick minimisation seems to suffice.
+- The Martini force field parameters for sterols are not able to be generated automatically using the tools available from the force field developers.
+However, `backmapping-pipeline` still needs to work with all-atom coordinate files and CGenFF-generated all-atom force field parameters in order to control the stereochemistry for sterols during backmapping.
+To make this possible, please add your own Martini force field parameters for any sterol species into the `filepaths:cg_martini` directory, and ensure the filenames match with the all-atom coordinate files.

 ## License